 Presta to Schrader Adapter

-This is in my opinion too much hassle and I would rather get a dual-purpose pump head, but maybe you will be satisfied with this.
+This is, in my opinion, too much hassle, and I would rather get a dual-purpose pump head, but your mileage may vary.

 Presta to Schrader Converter

 Recently I found a really amazing solution for people who like Schrader valves but want to keep using their high-end rims made for Presta valves.

 The RideAir ConvertAit Presta to Schrader Converter will do just as it says, convert your valve into Schrader one.
 Unlike the adapter, this converter actually replaces the Presta valve core.
 All you need to do is have a removable core on a Presta valve, remove it, and screw RideAir’s converter on top.